-The Hertog Political Studies Program is not currently accepting applications.
+The Hertog Political Studies Program is currently accepting applications.

 frequently asked questions

 The Hertog Political Studies Program aims to educate and prepare a new generation of intellectual and political leaders by bringing a select group of students together with some of the nation's great scholars and political leaders.

 Any college or university undergraduate, or very recent graduate not already pursuing an advanced degree, may apply to the HPSP Summer Fellowship.

 Any recent college or university graduate, or graduate student, may apply to the Young Professionals Program.

 We weclome nominations for the HPSP Summer Fellowship.
 Any college or university faculty member may nominate a student, as may alumni of the program.
 In addition, interested students may apply directly, without a nomination.

 For all programs, the administration and staff of the Hertog Program will review all applications and make final selections.
 Evaluations will be based on each student's faculty nomination or recommendation, personal statement, résumé, and required writing sample.

 Approximately 45 students will be chosen for the HPSP Summer Fellowship.